GRASS logo

 Example 2

 Use the vector layer schools_wake from the NC sample dataset to create boxplots of the core capacity of the schools in Wake County, North Carolina, grouped by city.
-Use the Where clause to exclude all records with no data.
+Use the Where clause to exclude all records with missing data.
+Use the -o flag to draw outliers.

-v.boxplot -h --overwrite map=schools_wake column=CORECAPACI where="CORECAPACI >0" group_by=ADDRCITY order=ascending
+v.boxplot -h -o map=schools_wake column=CORECAPACI where="CORECAPACI >0" group_by=ADDRCITY order=ascending

 v.boxplot: